Structural Engineers

 A bit about us

-Structural Survey Services
+Structural Appraisal Services

-We charge around £500, we try to visit in* 3 days, and have report with you after a further 5 days
+We charge around £500, we try to visit in 5 days, and have report with you after a further 5 days

 A structural survey is a detailed inspection of a building’s structure carried out by a qualified professional.
 It focuses on key structural elements such as foundations, load-bearing walls, floors, roofs, beams, and columns.
 The survey checks for signs of cracks, movement, settlement, water damage, or structural defects that could affect the safety and stability of the property.

-Purpose of a Structural Survey
+Purpose of a Structural Appraisal

 This an survey is to assess the condition and strength of a building.
 It helps identify existing or potential structural issues and provides clear advice on repairs, maintenance, or further investigation if needed.
 Structural surveys are commonly required when buying a property, planning building work, or dealing with visible damage.

-Why is a Structural Survey Important
+Why is a Structural Appraisal Important

 A professional structural survey helps protect your property investment and ensures the building is safe and structurally sound.
 Identifying problems early can help avoid costly repairs, reduce safety risks, and prevent issues with insurance or mortgage lenders.
 It gives homeowners, buyers, and developers confidence and peace of mind.

-When Do You Need a Structural Survey?
+When Do You Need a Structural Appraisal?

 You may need a structural survey if you are: